 A. The Master Contract will optimize the Company’s gas supply and capacity assets by allowing a variety of wide ranging transactions to take place which capitalize on market opportunities.
 Through these transactions, the Company will be able to more fully utilize its supply and capacity assets.

-Q. Please explain how optimization of Peoples’ Gas supply and capacity assets will benefit the Company’s customers?
+Q. Please explain how optimization of Peoples’ gas supply and capacity assets will benefit the Company’s customers?

-A. Transactions which optimize Company assets that are reflected in the calculation of the Company’s Gas Charge, Rider 2 of the Company’s Schedule of Rates, will bring a positive revenue stream that will be automatically through the operation of Rider 2, in the form of either the commodity, or reservation cost credits, or both.
-Transactions which optimize Company assets that are not reflected in the calculation of the Company’s Gas Charge would result in increased operating revenues, which would benefit customers in determining rates in the future.
+A. Transactions which optimize Company assets will result in a positive revenue stream that will either be automatically flowed to customers through the operation of the Company’s Rider 2, Gas Charge, or will operate to recover fixed costs.

 Q. What is the term of the Master Contract?